 Grizzly Flats Railroad gondola car Southern Pacific 223 built by the railroad in 1917.

-Grizzly Flats Railroad stock car Southern Pacific 65 built by the Nevada-California-Oregon Railroad in 1912 as 156.
+Grizzly Flats Railroad stock car Southern Pacific 65, nee Nevada-California-Oregon Railroad 156 built by the railroad in 1912.
 The Nevada-California-Oregon Railroad ran north from Reno, Nevada through Alturas, California to Lakeview, Oregon.
 They sold the southernmost portion of their line to Western Pacific in 1917 and the remained to the Southern Pacific in 1926.
 Both companies converted their portions of the railroad to standard gauge.
 In 1926, Southern Pacific sent this car and 29 others to the Carson and Colorado, where it became 65, but was re-numbered 173 in 1946.
 The Southern Pacific abandoned the remaining portion of its narrow gauge operation in 1960 and sold this car and several others to the Tropico Gold Mine near Rosamond where it was displayed until 1991.

 Grizzly Flats Railroad rider car 5 built by the railroad in 1993.